Wednesday, October 2, 2013

 1963 - THE HAUNTING, an excellent horror film,

 The Haunting is a very faithful adaptation of Shirley Jackson's excellent short novel, The Haunting of Hill House.
 The director Robert Wise and the screenwriter Nelson Gidding meet with Jackson prior to filming to confirm various plot points and character interpretations.
-I've read the Jackson book and will testify to the fact that this film is a very faithful version of a very creepy novel.
+I've read the Jackson book and will testify to the fact that this film version follows the very creepy book for the most part.

 It's commonly known that Robert Wise got his start working with Val Lewton's low budget horror film team at RKO studio in the 1940's.
 The Lewton influence is very strong throughout the film, with sounds and shadows used to scare the crap out of an audience.
 Wise was also a talented filmmaker in his own right and brought a very professional polish to the film with his cinematographer who shot at times with infra red film and his production designer who added ceilings to the set for a claustrophobic feeling.